 As the figure shows, Duke's In general, a market participant exercising market power would be a short-term net seller making short-term sales at high prices, or a short-term net buyer making short-term purchases at low prices.
-At a broad level, the fact that

-In this context, we evaluate the prices of real-time
+The fact that Duke's suggests that if Duke had the ability to affect prices, then they may have had the incentive to use that ability to prices.
+In this context, we evaluate the prices of real-time transactions during congested periods in Section V.A in order to detect potential anticompetitive conduct.